 If a cemetery has the proper licensing, this means your pet is buried on their dedicated land without an individual marker.
 A memory wall is usually available for you to add a memorial to your pet.
 This option is much less expensive.

-To put gruesome fears to rest, if you are dealing with someone reputable, they do what they say they do.
+To put gruesome fears to rest, if you are dealing with a reputable pet burial service, they do what they say they do.
 You don’t have to worry that your pet will end up in a landfill.
-I get asked this question frequently.
+As a veterinarian, I get asked this question frequently.

 Group vs. individual cremation.